 Exercise & Living Conditions

 Border Pits are HIGHLY active dogs!
-You will want to carve out at least one full hour per day so that you can walk your dog, or take them to the park and regularly exercise them.
-If you cannot do that, you should have a larger yard so you can go outside and throw the ball, play tug of war, or interact with your dog in other ways to help burn off the energy.
+You will want to carve out at least one full hour per day so that you can walk your dog.
+We recommend taking them to the park or taking part in other outdoor activities.
+If you cannot do that, you should have a larger yard.
+You want to have the ability to go outside and throw the ball, play tug of war, or interact with your dog in other ways to help burn off the energy.

 These dogs will turn to destruction if they are not properly exercised on a daily basis.
 We recommend finding the strongest dog toys you can so that they can withstand the abuse your Border Pit may throw at them.
 While they can live in an apartment, we don’t recommend that unless you can exercise your dog for the time commitment we’ve mentioned every day.